Rotator cuff tear

 - Put ice on your shoulder two to three times a day to reduce pain and swelling.

-- Perform range-of-motion exercises if your doctor recommends them.
+- Perform range-of-movement exercises if your doctor recommends them.

 - Consider physiotherapy to strengthen the joint.

 - Use anti-inflammatory painkillers such as ibuprofen as advised by your doctor.
-However, these medicines can have side effects, like an increased risk of bleeding and ulcers in the stomach.
-They should be used only occasionally, unless your doctor specifically advises you otherwise.
+However, these drugs can have side effects, like an increased risk of bleeding and ulcers in the stomach so they should be used only occasionally, unless your doctor specifically advises you otherwise.